rodrivas78/MSX/BASIC_10_Liners/Bowling_80/readme.txt

 -------------------------------------

- How well do you play it?
+ How well do you play?
  -------------------------

 It depends on how many balls you need to knock down all 21